-Here we've mapped out the six best tips for sippin' and grillin', plus a spirit-soaked recipe, all thanks to the experts at Colonial Wines & Spirits.
+Here we've mapped out the six best tips for sippin' and grillin', plus a beer-soaked brat recipe, all thanks to the experts at Colonial Wines & Spirits.

 - Pork dishes work best with white spirits like vodka or gin.
 Pork can also work just as effectively with bourbon, scotch and Irish whiskey.

 - Chicken is a great match with tequila, rum and gin.

-- Lamb and game works well with scotch and Irish whiskey.
+- Lamb and game work well with scotch and Irish whiskey.